-You can’t drive your vehicle on the road if the MOT has expired.
+You can’t drive your vehicle on the road if the MOT’s expired.
 You could be prosecuted if caught.

 The only exception is if you’ve already booked an MOT and are driving your vehicle to the test centre.

-Read the Vehicle and Operator Services Agency’s (VOSA’s) MOT inspection manuals and guides for a detailed breakdown of what’s covered in an MOT test.
+Read the Driver and Vehicle Standards Agency’s (DVSA’s) MOT inspection manuals and guides for a detailed breakdown of what’s covered in an MOT test.